Dame-Dango/STACKtheFlags2020/re/An invitation/README.md

     iii(x)
 }, 2000);
 ```
-Reading through this code we commented out the debugger function and noticed the iii function which had called atob(ascii to base64 javascript function).
+Reading through this code we commented out the debugger function and noticed the `iii` function which had called `atob(ascii to base64 javascript function)`.
 This was when we knew it must be hidding something.
-As such we commented out the if check and identified the rrr was related to eee.
+As such we commented out the if check and identified the `rrr` variable was related to `eee` variable.
 ``` javascript
 function iii(eee) {
     ttt = eee[0] << 16 | eee[1] << 8 | eee[2];